Considering Air Duct Cleaning? We’ve Got Answers to the Top Five FAQs for Homeowners Right Here!

 5) WHAT SHOULD I LOOK FOR WHEN HIRING A CONTRACTOR?

-Watch for scams!
-Avoid advertisements for “$99 whole house specials” and other sales gimmicks.
-It’s important to know the signs of a scam, and as a homeowner, you can take steps to ensure you don’t fall prey to dishonest tactics.
+Our best advice: Watch for scams!
+Avoid advertisements for bargain-basement prices, like whole-house specials for $100 or less, or other sales gimmicks, like posts targeting homeowners on social media neighborhood groups.
+It’s really important to know the signs of a scam, and as a homeowner, you can take steps to ensure you don’t fall prey to dishonest tactics.
 CLICK HERE to learn how to spot common home improvement schemes.

 NADCA makes it really simple for homeowners to find an air duct cleaning professional.
 All it takes is a zip code to search our online directory to find a NADCA member in your area.